 In the workshop, we first of all prepared a screen (mesh fineness 48/70) with a pattern showing 8x8cm squares.
 To expose the screen, a UV light sensitive mass is applied to the screen.
 The forms to be printed are placed on the screen as paper stencils, which are exposed under a vacuum.
 The coating hardens when exposed to UV light.
 The coating can then be washed out at the areas of the stencil.
-After a further curing process the screen is now permeable instead of the stencil and can be used for printing after drying.
+After a further curing process the screen is permeable and can be used for printing.

 With an oven (of unfortunately too high temperature), dye from raspberries, electrolyte and laser-structured titanium dioxide we built our first (working) dye-sensitized solar cells.